 If using Bag O'Shellfish (adjust times if still frozen)

 Add the wine and all the clams and mussels from the bag, and cover.
 Steam medium-high about 5 minutes.

 Add crab and any extra shrimp, and simmer for about 5 minutes

 If using Live Shellfish

 Add the wine and the clams, and cover.
 Turn the heat up to medium-high and steam until the clams start to open, about 5 minutes.

 Add the mussels, cover and steam until they just start to open, about 2 minutes.

 Add remaining seafood and simmer about 5 more minutes

 Gently stir in the white fish and the rest of the bag o' shellfish, return to simmer until the fish is just cooked through.

 Place linguini in individual bowls and ladle the cioppino over the pasta.
 Have tools to crack shells, and lots of napkins!
 Try to make sure everybody gets a good amount of the crab!
 Sourdough bread is a great accompaniment.
-Set out a community bowl for the shells, which will make a great seafood stock.
+Set out a community bowl for the shells, which can be used to make a great shellfish stock.